Secondary Glazing Cost & Pricing Guide

 Authoritative sources supporting the information in this article.

-3. Department for Levelling Up, Housing and Communities (2021).
-The Building Regulations 2010: Approved Document L, Volume 1: Dwellings.
-UK Government Digital Service.Open source
+3. Department for Levelling Up, Housing and Communities (2023).
+Approved Document L, Volume 1: Dwellings (2021 edition incorporating 2023 amendments).
+HM Government Building Regulations.Open source

-Provides the legal requirements for thermal insulation (U-values) that secondary glazing helps homeowners achieve to meet UK energy efficiency targets.
+Sets the legal thermal performance requirements (U-values) that secondary glazing must help achieve to meet modern UK energy efficiency standards.